What is a clinical study?

 Clinical trials that are well-designed and well-executed are the best approach for eligible participants to:

-- p others by contributing to medical research
+- help others by contributing to medical research

 - There may be risks to participating in a clinical trial.
 Before participating, participants should consider the risks and benefits carefully and talk with their doctors, family and friends before making a decision to participate.